Appointments & Referrals

 A free resource that provides access to information and support for individuals and families living with developmental disabilities.

 Baltimore, MD 21205

 Phone: (443) 923-9227

-Dr. Cabahug’s research interests include spasticity management and aging in spinal cord injury, and the use of vibration plates in spasticity management.
+Dr. Cabahug’s research interests include spasticity management, aging in spinal cord injury, and musculoskeletal ultrasound.